 Thermal Regulation Hypothesis (H4)

-Hypothesis: Overwintering monarch butterflies modify their clustering behavior in response to direct sunlight exposure, with this effect moderated by ambient temperature, as monarchs are sensitive to overheating risks.
+Hypothesis: Overwintering monarch butterflies modify their clustering behavior in response to direct sunlight exposure. , with this effect moderated by ambient temperature, as monarchs are sensitive to overheating risks.

-Prediction: We predict a significant interaction between sunlight exposure proportion and ambient temperature on changes in monarch abundance, where the combination of high direct sunlight exposure and elevated temperatures will produce the greatest negative changes in butterfly counts, particularly during morning observation periods when clusters are most likely to disband.
+Prediction: We predict a interaction between proportion of the roosting monarchs under direct sunlight exposure and ambient temperature on changes in monarch abundance, where the combination of high direct sunlight exposure and elevated temperatures will produce the greatest negative changes in butterfly counts, particularly during morning observation periods when clusters are most likely to disband.

+This is the figure that informs my intuition about the thermal regulation hypothesis (Masters et al 1985).
+Monarchs are trying to manage their “lipid budget” by keep body temperatures at a reasonable level.
+I agree that monarchs are certainly moderating their behavior to get to the flight threshold, but beyond that, they are incentivized to stay as cool as possible.
+Each additional degree of thoracic temperature has a nonlinear penalty on lipid use.

+Still, I’m a bit confused about what the monarchs are seeking.
+Oct 1 through Mar 1 is about 150 days, which I consider the maximum time a monarch can be expected to overwinter.
+If the butterflies are optimizing for flight threshold, they will run out of lipids about half way through the season.
+Looking on the figure, the mean temperature (~ 7 C, 45 F) put them around 200 days of lipid reserves, which makes sense if they then have to go reproduce.
+Perhaps we can talk more about when the 55 F flight threshold is reached and when it makes sense for butterflies.
+My current thought would be that they would want to stay around 45 F for as long as possible, as you’ll get better lipid per day rates.

 Proposed Analysis: We will test this hypothesis using a mixed-effects linear model with an interaction term to examine the combined effects of sunlight exposure and ambient temperature on monarch clustering behavior.
 This approach directly tests the thermal regulation hypothesis that monarchs modify their behavior to avoid overheating when exposed to direct sunlight under elevated temperature conditions.
 Analysis will exclude observation periods with zero monarch abundance, focusing exclusively on periods when butterflies are present to exhibit thermal regulation behavior.